Chronic late credit card payments: How bad can fines, fees get?

 - Ask for leniency.
 "When someone does make a late payment, if they're generally in good shape, it never hurts to call and ask to have it removed," says Ritchie.
 Simply say you paid late because of an oversight, and because of your long-standing stellar history of on-time payments, you'd like them to waive the fee.
 (If they won't, you can threaten to cancel your card, which might yield the desired result.)

 - Opt for a card without a late fee.
 If you know you've had problems paying on time in the past, why tempt fate?
-Consider Citi Simplicity or American Express Clear, two cards that don't use late fees.
-(But read the fine print: the AmEx card can still invoke a penalty APR.)
+Consider Citi Simplicity or Pentagon Federal Credit Union's Promise Visa, two cards that don't use late fees or penalty rates.
 Or consider a Wells Fargo card, since the bank stopped using penalty APRs in 2010 -- although chronic late payers could find their credit limit cut or their account closed.

 - Monitor your interest rate.
-According to the CARD Act, your issuer should revoke your penalty APR after 6 months of on-time payments -- but only when the higher rate was applied to your existing balance after multiple late payments.
+According to the CARD Act, your issuer should revoke your penalty APR after six months of on-time payments -- but only when the higher rate was applied to your existing balance after multiple late payments.
 You may be stuck with the higher interest rate on new payments.
-In any case, some issuers like American Express spell out in their cardholder agreement that they "will review your account every 6 months after the penalty APR is applied," while others boldly state that the penalty APR will apply "indefinitely."
+In any case, some issuers such as American Express spell out in their cardholder agreements that they "will review your account every six months after the penalty APR is applied," and "the penalty APR will continue to apply until after you have been made timely payments, with no returned payments during the six months being reviewed."
+Others, like Bank of America, boldly state that the penalty APR will apply "indefinitely."
 If you've worked hard to keep your record clean after a few missteps, call your card company and ask them to lower your rate.

 - Set up automatic payments.
 If bills simply slip your mind, enroll in your card's auto-pay program, so you'll never have to scramble to send money.